RESEARCH STARTER

 There are many reasons for the research-practice gap.
 Experts believe that one reason may be the simple human tendency to resist change.
 If people have been doing things a certain way for a long time, they may be reluctant to adopt change, and they may find excuses to avoid it even if the new way shows great potential.

 Another reason is that since research studies are generally conducted in controlled situations, there may be aspects of the problem faced by practitioners that are not addressed in the study.
 For example, researchers may determine that a specific test gives the most accurate results when diagnosing a medical condition.
 However, if the test requires new or expensive equipment, then it may not be widely available for use, or the patient may not have adequate health insurance or the means to pay for the cutting-edge test.
-Organization barriers, the complexity of the research, and systemic issues in academia are additional obstacles.
+Organizational barriers, the complexity of the research, and systemic issues in academia are additional obstacles.

 Researchers are taking several approaches to attempt to bridge the research-practice gap.
 One technique is to include more practitioners in designing and conducting research studies.
 Another is to ask the practitioners what problems they have faced in implementing specific EBPs and consider them as part of the research.
 Researchers have also included practitioners while designing their studies to determine what issues these professionals have identified in their practices so the researchers' efforts can focus on addressing them.